ZeTofZone/comfyui_Tof-s-nodes/README.md

 A node to load a random image from a folder.
 <br>&nbsp;<br>

-If the image contain alpha layer, it will output it as a mask.
+If the image contains an alpha layer, it will output it as a mask.
 <br>&nbsp;<br>

 ![laod_image_random](https://github.com/user-attachments/assets/e69002b4-45ea-4427-9ee1-e9734a77e2ed)